csstree/csstree/docs/supported.md

 ## Atrules

 At-rules with a custom parsing rules.
-In fact, any at-rule is supported but expression and block are parsing with default rules.
+In fact, any at-rule is supported but prelude and block are parsing with default rules.
 Validation support isn't supported for at-rules at the moment.

 <!-- gen:atrule -->